 Once the window is placed, go to 3D> Create Orthographic View> Cross Section/Elevation and create an elevation of the front of the building.

 Finally, select the first window and move it to butt against the left-most edge of the wall, then click Multiple Copy , Multiple Copy Interval , and set the General ObjectsPrimary Offset to match the width of our windows, for this example: 60".
 Then, click and drag the window to the right, to create enough copies to span your wall.

 To add an awning and other details

-Place a glass door, then select View> Library Browser and navigate to a commercial awning from the Chief Architect Bonus Catalog.
+Place a glass door, then select View> Library Browser and navigate to an awning from the Chief Architect Bonus Catalog titled Commercial Awnings.